gmarimon98/dd-srd/content/character-stats/experience.md

 At the end of each session, you gain 5 experience points.
 GMs can grant additional experience points or tags to all players as they see fit as a reward for accomplishing objectives in the campaign, acquiring wealth, or roleplaying well.
 If the GM awards additional experience points in this way, all players gain them.

 If awarding a tag to one or more players, other players receive experience equal to the value of that tag.
-For example, if a player receives a 2✦ `Sword`, other players receive 3 experience.
+For example, if a player receives a 2✦ `Cloak of Flying`, other players receive 3 experience.

 You can spend experience at any time with GM approval, even outside a session or right before a roll, to gain new tags or upgrade existing ones.
 For a full list of progression options, see the [**Experience Table**]({{< relref "/reference#experience" >}}).